Indian philosophy: Political philosophy

 The Arthashastra, attributed to the Mauryan minister Chanakya, is one of the early Indian texts devoted to political philosophy.
 It is dated to 4th century BCE and discusses ideas of statecraft and economic policy.
+The Kural text, attributed to Valluvar and dated to around 5th century CE, deals with ahimsa and morality, extending them to political philosophy and love.

 The political philosophy most closely associated with modern India is the one of ahimsa (non-violence) and Satyagraha, popularised by Mahatma Gandhi during the Indian struggle for independence.
 In turn it influenced the later independence and Civil Rights movements, especially those led by Martin Luther King Jr. and Nelson Mandela.
 Prabhat Ranjan Sarkar's Progressive Utilization Theory is also a major socio-economic and political philosophy.

 Integral humanism was a set of concepts drafted by Upadhyaya as political program and adopted in 1965 as the official doctrine of the Jan Sangh.

 Upadhyaya considered that it was of utmost importance for India to develop an indigenous economic model with a human being at center stage.
 This approach made this concept different from Socialism and Capitalism.
 Integral Humanism was adopted as Jan Sangh's political doctrine and its new openness to other opposition forces made it possible for the Hindu nationalist movement to have an alliance in the early 1970s with the prominent Gandhian Sarvodaya movement going on under the leadership of J. P. Narayan.
 This was considered to be the first major public breakthrough for the Hindu nationalist movement.

 Influence

-In appreciation of complexity of the Indian philosophy, T. S. Eliot wrote that the great philosophers of India "make most of the great European philosophers look like schoolboys".
+In appreciation of subtlety and truth of the Indian philosophy, T. S. Eliot wrote that the great philosophers of India "make most of the great European philosophers look like schoolboys".
 Arthur Schopenhauer used Indian philosophy to improve upon Kantian thought.
 In the preface to his book The World As Will And Representation, Schopenhauer writes that one who "has also received and assimilated the sacred primitive Indian wisdom, then he is the best of all prepared to hear what I have to say to him."
 The 19th-century American philosophical movement Transcendentalism was also influenced by Indian thought.